 If you’re planning to drive abroad, tell the insurer and see if you can extend the short-term policy to include European driving.

 However, you can buy a comprehensive short-term European car insurance policy.
-For a fee, you can usually add on cover for additional drivers and breakdown.
+For a fee, you can usually add on cover for additional drivers and breakdown too.

 To get quotes and buy a policy, have the car’s registration number to hand, plus your driving licence and passport details.

-If you claim on your short-term European policy, it would have no impact on any other separate policy you have at home, so it’s a good option if you’re on holiday and driving a friend’s car just for the day.
+If you claim on your short-term European policy, it would have no impact on any other separate policy you have at home.
+It’s a good option if you’re on holiday and driving a friend’s car just for the day.